The School & NYCB

 SAB alumni Tiler Peck and Justin Peck in performance at NYCB

 New York City Ballet provides invaluable performing experience for many SAB students in a number of ballets featuring roles for children, allowing an exciting glimpse into the rewards of disciplined training.
-Such exposure was critical to Balanchine’s own early ballet training in Russia, and he and his successor, Peter Martins, have given generations of young American dancers the same opportunity on the nation’s premier ballet stage.
+Such exposure was critical to Balanchine’s own early ballet training in Russia, and he and his successors have given generations of young American dancers the same opportunity on the nation’s premier ballet stage.
 Even when not performing, students are encouraged to attend NYCB performances, and complimentary tickets are regularly provided for many performances during the Company's eight-week-long Winter and Spring repertory seasons.

 Students in performance at NYCB in George Balanchine's The Nutcracker®